 PEMEAS GmbH (“Pemeas”), based in Frankfurt Germany and New Jersey, USA, developed and supplied proprietary high temperature enabling components – membranes, MEAs, precious metal catalysts, electrode technologies – to the fuel cell industry for use in a wide range of applications such as portable and stationary power.
 The company was a spin-off from Hoechst/Celanese.
-PEMEAS was sold to BASF in 2007.
+PEMEAS was acquired by BASF in 2007.

 Based in Frankfurt, Germany and founded in June 2013 through a spin-off from Allessa-Chemie, TouGas provides innovative specialty chemical materials solutions to the global oil and gas industry.
-Leveraging its unique technology platform, the company is focused on developing and commercialising tailor-made chemical solutions and services which address critical bottlenecks and reduce the environmental footprint in hydraulic fracking operations and other key markets such as well stimulation and enhanced oil recovery – some of the fastest growing segments in the oilfield chemicals industry.
+Leveraging its unique technology platform, the company develops and commercialises tailor-made chemical solutions and services which address critical bottlenecks and reduce the environmental footprint in upstream applications such as well stimulation, water management and enhanced oil recovery – some of the fastest growing segments in the oilfield chemicals industry.

-Conduit has entered into an strategic investment partnership with RTI Exploration, an innovation driven pioneer focused on identifying previously unknown aquifers through its proprietary WATEX technology solutions.
+Conduit invested into the management and operations of world’s leading natural resource explorer centred on addressing water risks in key parts of the world.
+UK and France based, RTI Exploration is an innovation driven pioneer focused on solutions (WATEX) which identify previously unknown aquifers.
 The WATEX multi-layered solution is based on proprietary algorithms integrating satellite imagery, remote sensing, geomorphology and geophysics.
-RTI develops projects with the private sector and governments with the intention of generating beneficial outcomes for businesses and the communities.
+RTI works with the private sector and governments with the intention of generating beneficial outcomes for businesses and the communities.